|

 Recognize the limitations, constraints, and applicability of

-various field and laboratory data collection methods
+various field and laboratory data collection methods.

 -

-Application of the spreadsheets to solution of engineering
+Develop and apply spreadsheets to solution of engineering

 -